Fallacies 1: Contemporary approaches

 1.1 The Latin word fallacia

-1.2 Paralogism, sophism, fallacy
+1.2 Paralogism, Sophism, Fallacy

 2. Hamblin, Fallacies, 1970

-Fallacy1 — The common meaning of “erroneous belief” is rejected by Hamblin: “A fallacy is a fallacious argument. […] In one of its ordinary uses, of course, the word ‘fallacy’ means little more than ‘false belief’; but that use does not concern us.”
-(1970, p.
+Fallacy1 Hamblin rejects the common meaning of “erroneous belief”: “A fallacy is a fallacious argument. […] In one of its ordinary uses, of course, the word ‘fallacy’ means little more than ‘false belief’; but that use does not concern us” (1970, p.
 224; italics in the text).

 What it is for an argument to seem valid?
 The term ‘seems’ looks like a psychological one, and has often been passed over by logicians, confirmed in the belief that the study of fallacies does not concern them.
 (Id.., p.
 253)